Nathan-303/PRAWNS/README.md

 	  City_histogram
 	  City_freq

-0.0.3
+0.0.3 (uploaded 7/6/22)

+  stat_wrangler
+    calculates the flat and % differences between specified deciles complete and fully functional

+	Renamed the long IMD decile column to IMD within create_prawns

+0.0.4
 	Port decile_vs_emission_by_variable into the package
     Should be a flat migration but things are weird, idk why, but writing this it might be the geom column

-	Renamed the long IMD decile column to IMD within create_prawns

 0.1.0

   create_prawns and city_summary working as functions